Durham University: Museums

-The university manages a number of museums.
+The university's Museums, Galleries and Exhibitions manages three museums open to the public, all accredited by Arts Council England through the UK Museum Accreditation Scheme, as well as two non-public collections.
+Total holdings are over 100,000 pieces.

 Built in the 1960s, the Durham University Oriental Museum grew predominantly from the acquisitions of the university's former School of Oriental Studies.
-Initially housed across the university and used as a teaching collection, the size of the collection led to the building of the current museum to house the material.
-The collection to date contains over 30,000 objects from Asian art to antiquities, covering the Orient and Levant to the Far East and the Indian Sub-continent, with over a third of the collection relating to China.
-The national importance of the Chinese and Egyptian collections can be seen in the Designated Status from the Museums, Libraries and Archives Council achieved in 2008.
+The collection contains over 30,000 objects from Asian art to antiquities, covering the Orient and Levant to the Far East and the Indian Sub-continent, with over a third of the collection relating to China.
+The Chinese collection and the Egyptian collection were granted Designated Status as collections of national importance by the Museums, Libraries and Archives Council in 2008.

-The Durham University Museum of Archaeology moved to Palace Green in 2014, having previously been housed in the Old Fulling Mill on the banks of the Wear.
-The museum was opened in 1833, being the second university museum in England to allow admittance to the general public.
-The museum focuses on the heritage of North East England and includes national and international collections spanning the Prehistoric, Ancient Greek, Roman, Anglo-Saxon, Medieval and Post Medieval periods.
+The Durham University Museum of Archaeology, housed in Palace Green Library, originally opened in 1833 and was the second university museum in England to allow admittance to the general public.
+It focuses on the heritage of North East England and includes national and international collections spanning the Prehistoric, Ancient Greek, Roman, Anglo-Saxon, Medieval and Post Medieval periods.

+Durham Castle Museum has around 5,000 pieces from the history of the castle, including suits of armour, tapestries, silverware and art.

+In addition to the three public museums, the university also holds a biosciences collection and an art collection.

 Chapels, prayer rooms and other faith resources

-There are Anglican chapels at many of the colleges, including the 11th Century Norman Chapel in University College and the art deco chapel in Hild Bede College.
+There are Anglican chapels at many of the colleges, including the 11th century Norman Chapel in University College and the art deco chapel in Hild Bede College.

 There are also multi-faith rooms at St Aidan's College, Trevelyan College, and in the hub building shared by John Snow and South colleges.
 Muslim prayer rooms are located in Old Elvet and at Grey College.
 There is a kosher kitchen in St Aidan's College which supports Jewish Sabbath meals and other festivals.